mauruscz/GraphDB-for-Soccer/README.md

 ### Configuration:
 To execute the Python Notebook:
+ 1. Make sure to have `py2neo` installed (pip install py2neo).
  1. Start Neo4j.
- 2. Introduce the graph credentials in the first cell.
+ 2. Introduce the graph credentials in the first notebook cell.
  3. Run the code.

 To execute the algorithms offered by Neo4j: